 Administrative Entity.
-(This is not a WebPLUS Data Element.)
+(This is not a PLS Web Portal Data Element.)
 This is the agency that is legally established under local or state law to provide public library service to the population of a local jurisdiction.
 The administrative entity may have a single outlet, or it may have more than one outlet.

-Data Element Name Data Element Definition 150 FSCS ID (Automatic Display) This is the identification code assigned by WebPLUS to the administrative entity.
+150 Data Element Name FSCS ID (Automatic Display) Data Element Definition This is the identification code assigned by PLS Web Portal to the administrative entity.
 150a Structure Status This is the Structure Change Code to record actions such as adding, deleting, or merging.
 151 LIB ID This is the state-assigned identification code for the administrative entity.
 152 Name This is the legal name of the administrative entity.
 Note: Provide the name of the public library.
 Do not use acronyms.
-Do not abbreviate the name unless it exceeds the WebPLUS field length of 60 characters.
+Do not abbreviate the name unless it exceeds the PLS Web Portal field length of 60 characters.
 Avoid abbreviations at the beginning of the name and do not punctuate abbreviations.
-(See Standard Abbreviations for WebPLUS in Appendix G.) 152a Name Status This is the Name Change Code to identify whether the change is an official name change.
-Street Address 153 Street Address This is the complete street address of the administrative entity.
+(See Standard Abbreviations for PLS Web Portal in Appendix G.) 152a Name Status This is the Name Change Code to identify whether the change is an official name change.
+Street A ddress 153 Street Address This is the complete street address of the administrative entity.
 Note: Do not report a post office box or general delivery.
 153a Address Status This is the Address Change Code to identify whether the address change is an actual location change.
 154 City (of street address) This is the city or town in which the administrative entity is located.
 155 ZIP Code (of street address) This is the standard five-digit postal zip code for the street address of the administrative entity.
-Mailing Address 157 Mailing Address This is the mailing address of the administrative entity.
+Mailing A Address 157 Mailing Address This is the mailing address of the administrative entity.
 158 City (of mailing address) This is the city or town of the mailing address for the administrative entity.
+159 ZIP Code (of mailing address) This is the standard five-digit postal ZIP code for the mailing address of the administrative entity.
+161 County of the Entity This is the county in which the headquarters of the administrative entity is physically located.
+162 Phone This is the telephone number of the administrative entity, including area code.
+Note: Report telephone number without spacing or punctuation.
+If the Administrative Entity has no phone, enter "-3" (for Not Applicable).